ajthinking/archetype/readme.md

     ->first() // 'users'
 ```

-The ASTQueryBuilder examines all possible paths and automatically halt any paths that cant complete the query.
+The ASTQueryBuilder examines all possible paths and automatically terminates those that cant complete the query.

 <img src="docs/ASTQueryBuilder.png" width="600px">